Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values

 \begin{cor} The latent space distribution

 where ${\rho}\in\mathbb{R}$ is the polarity parameter, produces the DGN output distribution

-which falls back to the standard DGN distribution for ${\rho}=0$, to sampling of the mode(s) for ${\rho} \to -\infty$ and to sampling of the the anti-mode(s) for ${\rho} \to \infty$.
+which falls back to the standard DGN distribution for ${\rho}=0$, to sampling of the mode(s) for ${\rho} \to -\infty$ and to sampling of the anti-mode(s) for ${\rho} \to \infty$.
 (Proof in Appendix~\ref{proof:pol_density}.) \end{cor} Polarity Sampling consists of using the latent space distribution \cref{eq:latent_distribution} with a polarity parameter $\rho$, that is either negative, concentrating the samples toward the mode(s) of the DGN distribution $p_{G}$, positive, concentrating the samples towards the anti-modes(s) of the DGN distribution $p_{G}$ or zero, which removes the effect of polarity.
-Intuitively, $\rho<0$ will produce samples from ``higher-confidence'' regions of the data manifold, and $\rho>0$ will produce samples from ``lower-confidence'' regions.
-Note that Polarity Sampling provides a method to change the output density in a continuous fashion.
+Note that Polarity Sampling changes the output density in a continuous fashion.
 Its practical effect, as we will see in Sec.~\ref{sec:pareto}, is to control the quality and diversity of the obtained samples.